 Olivia is an internal project management system developed for the US boutique broker dealer firm Growth Capital Services.
 With Olivia, GCS provides brokers with a platform to perform financial operations in the expanding market of private securities where investors and entrepreneurs find each other to reach investment deals.

-Broker dealers needed a highly secure tool to partly automate the workflow with loads of confidential documents.
+Broker-dealers needed a highly secure tool to partially automate the workflow with many confidential documents.
 The system should have customizable access for users with different rights to view and edit information.
-That when the idea of Olivia came to life.
+It was then that Olivia's idea came true.

 The world of private securities can be discouragingly confusing.
 It can be difficult to track down the information one needs to evaluate the underlying security and the credibility of the various parties to the transaction.

-Besides, in the US, making investment deals and brokering activity are overregulated by state and numerous financial control agencies.
+Besides, in the US, making investment deals and brokering activities are overregulated by numerous state and financial control agencies.
 Participants must fill out a huge variety of different documents in a strictly defined manner with many details, which are not to be neglected.

-To implement the initial concept, we offered to develop an internal project management tool to streamline the workflow due to partial process automation.
-Due to the peculiarities of the business area, we decided to build it around filling out the forms and assigning tasks.
-Also, because of security requests, we blueprinted role-based user access to shared deals and documents.
+To implement the initial concept, we proposed to develop an internal project management tool to optimize the workflow by partially automating the process.
+Due to the peculiarities of the business area, we decided to build it around filling out forms and assigning tasks.
+In addition, due to security requirements, we blueprinted role-based user access to shared transactions and documents.

-To match the concept, a simple user-friendly design was offered that included drag’n’drop workflow editing and form construction.
+To match the concept, a simple user-friendly design was offered that included drag-and-drop workflow editing and form construction.

 The workflow is built around processing e-declarations between clients and broker managers.
 Generally, a workflow algorithm looks like the one below:

-To seal the deal, a user must fill out on average 4 forms (in total, there are roughly 80 different forms in the system).
+To seal a deal, a user must fill out on average seven forms (in total, there are roughly 100 different forms in the system).
 Each form is carefully checked; if it requires corrections, a user is prompted to fix it.
-Inside the system, we offered the color-based scheme that makes it much easier for users and managers to work with forms.
-Green color means that the form is filled in correctly; blue color indicates that it should be revised; red color explicitly shows that there are major issues with the document.
+Inside the system, we offered a color-based scheme that makes it much easier for users and managers to work with forms.
+Green means that the form is filled in correctly; blue indicates that it should be revised; red explicitly shows that there are major issues with the document.
 Also, the information from filled forms is used to create a database of buyers, sellers, and transactions.

-Olivia’s structure lets users easily systemize all information on any deal in designated folders with the Memo for each deal.
+Olivia’s structure lets users easily systemize all information on any deal in designated folders with a memo for each deal.

-The data is presented in a table view; you can adjust the set of displayed columns, change their placement and size.
-We created the special module on angular.js with numerous flexible settings that allow to filter out the data by relevance, status, date, author.
+The data is presented in a table view; you can adjust the setting of displayed columns and change their placement and size.
+We created the special module with numerous flexible settings that allow us to filter out the data by relevance, status, date, author, and many other simple and complex rules.
 Table data can be exported to .xls(x) or .pdf files.
 You can also attach a necessary file when filling out forms and create deal engagement letters.

 As a topping, office files can be signed right inside Olivia thanks to its integration with e-signature service HelloSign.
 This software provides legally binding digital signatures for applications, forms, contracts, invoices and more.
 The company’s data stays bank-level secure with SSL encryption and world-class server infrastructure.
 Herein, such signatures are valid all over the globe, including the US, the EU, and the UK.